Chorale prelude: Function

 The precise liturgical function of a chorale prelude in the Baroque period is uncertain and is a subject of debate.
 One possibility is that they were used to introduce the hymn about to be sung by the congregation, usually in a Protestant, and originally in a Lutheran, church.
 This assumption may be valid for the shorter chorale preludes (Bach's setting of 'Liebster Jesu, wir sind hier, BWV 731, for example), but many chorale preludes are very long.
-It could be the case that these were played during extended ceremonial in church or in cathedrals.
+It could be the case that these were played during special services in churches or in cathedrals.

 Style

 Chorale preludes are typically polyphonic settings, with a chorale tune, plainly audible and often ornamented, used as cantus firmus.
 Accompanying motifs are usually derived from contrapuntal manipulations of the chorale melody.

 Notable composers of chorale preludes during the Baroque period include Dieterich Buxtehude, Johann Pachelbel and Johann Sebastian Bach.
-Examples also exist from the late 19th century, including works by Johannes Brahms and Max Reger.
+After this period, the form fell out of favour and virtually none were written by subsequent composers, such as Stamitz, J C Bach, Haydn and Mozart, until examples from the late 19th century, including works by Johannes Brahms and Max Reger.